overturetool/overturetool.github.io/_netmeetings/Net-Meeting-126.md

 ##  Release Planning

+VSC 1.1.0 to be released soon.
+New Overture release in the next two weeks.

 ##  Community Development

 The plan is to have the next Overture workshop on the 22nd of October 2021 physically in AArhus (but also accessible on-line) with Casper Thule and Ken Pierce as the programme committee chairs and Hugo Macedo as the organising chair.
+CfP will be out in a few weeks.

 ##  Licensing of Overture source code

+Regarding VSC the extensions will all move to GPLv3 to align with VDMJ, using [SPFX strings](https://spdx.dev/ids/) to ensure machine-readability of the license.
+The medium- to long-term plan will be to move over to VSC once the features are all there.

 ##  Publications Status and Plans